Emulating AC OPF solvers for Obtaining Sub-second Feasible, Near-Optimal Solutions: Conclusion and Discussion

 \section{Conclusion and Discussion}

 This paper provided a learning-based approximation for solving AC optimal power flow.
-Promising initial results indicate that the method can achieve very fast convergence speeds with minimal optimality gaps, even converging faster and with more accuracy than DC OPF on large networks.
+Promising initial results indicate that the method can achieve very fast convergence speeds and high accuracy.
 Directions of future work include development of datasets or dataset generation methods for learning-based OPF, inclusion of additional constraints such as line limits, and speed/accuracy comparisons with other relaxations or convexifications.

 There are multiple drawbacks of this learning-based method that should be discussed here; although these results show an effective speed gain, traditional optimization has multiple upsides that are not yet covered by the ``learning-for-OPF'' models in literature (which also provide promising future directions of research).
 First, the model is trained on one static configuration of the network.
 That means that for any transformer tap-changing, any line switching, or switchable shunt control for example, a different model would have to be trained.
 Second, the performance of the model is limited by the dataset from which it was trained on.
-If the data is not representative of the entire AC OPF space, the model may perform poorly under certain conditions.
-Lastly, black-box models such as neural networks do not offer grid operators as much insight or confidence in the resulting decision-making.
-A combination of greater understanding of these models and increased failsafes can help expedite the potential use of these models in actual operation.
+Lastly, neural networks do not offer grid operators as much insight or confidence in the resulting decision-making as traditional optimization does.
+This heuristic also does not provide a theoretical lower bound like other relaxations such as SOCP and SDP.